 While there’s so many places to visit in Cape May, it’s just as relaxing to walk the streets since there’s so many beautiful houses and unique buildings.
-Depending on when you visit, there’s also so many beautiful flowers around the area.
+Depending on when you visit, there’s also so many beautiful flowers planted around the area.
 Definitely one of those Cape May activities to do whenever you find yourself with some free time.

 Naval Air Station Wildwood Aviation Museum

 The Aviation Museum was a really interesting Cape May, NJ, activity to do and I highly recommend adding it your list of visits!
 The entrance fee is about $15 for an adult, and I would highly recommend setting aside at least one hour for the visit, but definitely more if this is a major interest for you!

 Learn more and plan your visit by visiting their website: usnasw.org/visit.

-As I said, this was a last-minute planned weekend trip and, while I enjoyed many of the things I did, there were also many other things I wanted to visit and do that I just didn’t get the chance to do.
-Here’s the list of things I wish I could’ve done (or, more likely, will be doing in a future Cape May visit).
+As I said, this was a last-minute planned weekend in Cape May, NJ, and, while I enjoyed many of the things I did, there were also many other places I wanted to visit and do that I just didn’t get the chance to!
+Here’s the list of things I wish I could’ve done (or, more likely, will be doing in a future weekend in Cape May, NJ).

 Cape May Brewing Co.

-This is actually right next to the Aviation Museum, so definitely recommend pairing those up when you are visiting.
+This is actually right next to the Aviation Museum, so I definitely recommend pairing these two places when you are visiting.
 That was actually my plan but the Aviation Museum was so good that I stayed right up until the last minute before I needed to leave for the Ferry!

-Part of the reason I wanted to visit the Cape May Brewing Co. was to try the different beers (obviously) but also to see their different environments.
-Cape May Brewing Co. has a tasting room, beer garden, and brewtanical garden so there’s definitely some fun options to explore while trying out different beers and seltzers.
+Part of the reason I wanted to visit the Cape May Brewing Co. was to try the different beers (obviously) but also to see their different environments!
+Cape May Brewing Co. has a tasting room, beer garden, and brewtanical garden so there’s definitely some fun activity options to explore while trying out different beers and seltzers.